Hexaware and CyberSolve unite to shape the next wave of digital trust and intelligent security. Learn More

 AI also helps predict failure locations and gives engineers insights into functions requiring more testing.
 Moreover, AI delivers insights based on past events for the application under test, leveraging production data and past project experiences.

-5. Release of a well-researched build
+Release of a Well-researched Build

 Artificial intelligence allows AI development organizations to compare similar apps and software to see what factors led to their market success.
 Moreover, new test cases may be created after identifying the market needs to ensure that the app or program does not break when reaching specific goals.

-AI QA automation solutions may assist testers in developing script less or low code automation of test scripts analyzing the app by scrolling through each page and generating and running test case scenarios for them, thereby reducing preparation time.
+AI QA automation solutions may assist testers in developing script-less or low-code automation of test scripts, analyzing the app by scrolling through each page, and generating and running test case scenarios for them, thereby reducing preparation time.

-Conclusion – Hexaware’s Journey towards Autonomous Software Testing
+Conclusion: Hexaware’s Journey Toward Autonomous Software Testing

 About the Author